-The council has taken external legal advice on this claim and there has been a few exchanges of correspondence between both parties, the most recent in April 2021 when the Council, upon advice from it's external lawyers, wrote to Kier refuting the claim.
+The council has taken both internal and external legal advice on this claim and there has been a few exchanges of correspondence between both parties, the most recent in December 2019 when the Council's external lawyers wrote to Kier refuting the claim.
 The Council has received no formal reply from Kier to date.